White Hutchinson white paper

 We refuse to consider that LBE owners might actually like the grub and think it's what their paying customers prefer.
 This would be almost as scary as Thanksgiving dinner at Bubba's. ("Turkey fingers, anyone?")

-The prevailing attitude toward food service is costing LBEs plenty.
-Those LBEs who've learned to use food service to their advantage provide lessons for even the most skeptical LBE owner.
+This prevailing attitude toward food service is costing LBEs plenty.
+Those LBEs who’ve learned to use food service to their advantage provide lessons for even the most skeptical LBE owner.

 Poor chow damages all LBE revenues

-What these LBEs don't realize is they are not only losing potential food service revenues, they are also affecting their overall attendance.
-There is one main reason a quality food-and-beverage offering positively affects attendance: Socialization and food and beverage go hand in hand.
+What these LBEs don’t realize is they are not only losing potential food service revenues, they are also affecting their overall attendance.

 Most LBE guests visit with a group of family or friends.
 Entertainment is often secondary to their desire to get out of the house and socialize.
 When the F&B component is missing or miserable, people stay until they get hungry then go elsewhere.
 Why visit, or visit often, if the LBE fails to meet all your requirements?